metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 Garrett Wilson is an all-star receiver for these Jets.
 Elijah Moore seems to be the second option given his quickness and relative athleticism.

+Jalen Reagor seems to play the speed option role for the Vikings.
+Either send him deep down the field or have him run trick plays out of the backfield

 ***

 ## Commanders @ Giants